Video Codecs and Encoding: Everything You Should Know (Update)October 16, 2019

 “Netflix says it utilizes a deep toolbox of codecs, which can be called upon to stream compatible formats to display devices.
 Although Netflix continually adds new and improved codecs, it has never abandoned one — it continues to support the VC1 codec it started with in the first Netflix streaming device, a 10-year-old LG Blu-ray player.”²

-Our list of the most common codecs today includes both the old and the new.
+Our list of the best video codecs available today includes both the old and the new.
 While industry leaders continue to refine and develop the latest compression tools, they also employ older codecs like H.264/AVC for delivery to legacy devices.

 Let’s look closer at the most common encoding technologies in 2019.